Ikeen/heidi/README.md

 ## Project
 The project goal:
-* creating a animal tracker system from scratch
+* creating a tracker system from scratch
 * using free available cheap standard electronic components
 * 3D printable housings
 * with in situ solar power generation for continuous operation